AntonOresten/VectorizedKmers.jl/docs/src/kmer_int_repr.md

  20
 ```

-We can use this to convert amino acid sequences to integers, like we did with DNA in the form of Strings, but without the fancy bit manipulation stuff:
+We can use this to convert amino acid sequences to integers, like we did with DNA in the form of Strings, but without the fancy bit manipulation stuff.

+Let's say we want to convert the amino acid sequence `AMINO` to an integer.
+As seen above, the amino acids in the sequence have values of `0`, `12`, `9`, `2`, and `20` respectively.
+Thus, the integer value of the k-mer should be:

+$0 \cdot 28^4 + 12 \cdot 28^3 + 9 \cdot 28^2 + 2 \cdot 28^1 + 20 \cdot 28^0 = 270556$

+We can write a function for this:

 ```jldoctest
 function kmer_to_int(kmer::LongAA)